phetsims/phet-info/doc/coding-conventions.md

   const targetConfiguration = this.getTargetConfiguration( crystal );
   ```

-- [ ] When documenting conditionals (if/else statements), follow these guidlines:
+- [ ] When documenting conditionals (if/else statements), follow these guidelines:

   1. Comments above the first `if` in a conditional should be about the entire conditional, not just the if block.
   2. Comments should not break up sections of the conditional.
   3. If a comment is needed to describe a single block of the conditional, then add that comment just inside the
      block (no space between the `if`/`else if`/`else` and the comment), with a space below it as to not be confused
      with a comment about logic below.

     ```js